eyzhao/hrdetect-pipeline/README.md

 # HRDetect

+This implementation of the HRDetect pipeline is intended for RESEARCH USE ONLY and NOT FOR THE PURPOSE OF INFORMING CLINICAL DECISION-MAKING.

 This repository contains an implementation of [HRDetect](https://www.nature.com/articles/nm.4292) used by Eric Y. Zhao at the Genome Sciences Centre.

 HRDetect is run via a [Snakemake](http://snakemake.readthedocs.io/en/latest/) pipeline.
 It depends upon a working installation of R, with numerous dependencies.
 These may be installed by running `make dependencies`, which builds a miniconda environment with the necessary installations.
 To source that environment after it is installed, simply run `source dependencies/miniconda3/bin/activate dependencies` prior to running the pipeline.